coredns/coredns.io/content/middleware/tls.md

 +++
 title = "tls"
 description = "*tls* allows you to configure the server certificates for the TLS and gRPC servers.
-For other types of servers it is ignored. " weight = 24 tags = [  "middleware" , "tls" ] categories = [ "middleware" ] date = "2017-07-24T15:25:40+00:00"
+For other types of servers it is ignored." weight = 24 tags = [ "middleware", "tls" ] categories = [ "middleware" ] date = "2017-07-27T12:53:47.840973"
 +++

 ## Syntax